private-lazy-val/react-blog/README.md

 - [Screenshots](#screenshots)

 ## About
 Pekingese Corner is a React-based open platform offering in-depth information on Pekingese dogs.
-The app incorporates Redux, React Router v6, Axios, custom hooks, and Context API.
+<br>The app incorporates Redux, React Router v6, Axios, React portals, cssTransition, custom hooks, Context API, and more.

 ## Branch Details
 - **Main Branch**: Utilizes `Redux` for state management with the integration of `AsyncThunk` and `Entity Adapter`.